aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/calendars/make-standard/_index.md

 ## Prerequisites
 Before diving into this tutorial, make sure you have the following prerequisites in place:
 ### Java Development Kit (JDK) Installation
 Ensure that you have Java Development Kit (JDK) installed on your system.
-You can download and install the latest version of JDK from the official Oracle website.
+You can download and install the latest version of JDK from the Oracle website.
 ### Aspose.Tasks for Java Library
 Download and set up the Aspose.Tasks for Java library.
 You can obtain the library from the [download page](https://releases.aspose.com/tasks/java/).